rickydebojeet/introduction-to-Csharp/Chapter_4/README.md

 # Chapter 4: Literals, Variables and Data Types

 This diagram should give a basic idea about what are the data types available for C# Language.
 What's interesting is that Value Types are fixed in length and it is stored in stack.
-Where as Variable Types are not fixed and is stored in heap.
+Where as Reference Types are not fixed and is stored in heap.

   ```mermaid
   flowchart TD